i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Implement new swarms along with held items.
     - Modify tutor moves to account for new TMs and potentially add more.
     - Potentially add more post-game maps to vanilla locations.
-    - Modify some Pokeballs to give extra items.
-Same for scripted items.
-    - Add evo item shop.
     - Make sure to make repeatable TMs only given out once.
         - Quiz Lady in Lilycove.
 Replace her TM with something else.
         - Friendship person in Pacifidlog.